 This recipe is kind of a cocktail of a few recipes and I love the way the cookies turn out every time.
 I think they are most like the big cookies you find in bakery cases.
 They are chewy/soft in the middle and have a nice crisp outside that is rich and buttery.

 The secret to the richness lies in letting the dough sit overnight in the fridge to develop flavor.
 You can definitely bake them off right away but they will be thinner and not as deeply flavored.
 I know it's hard to wait, but it's so worth it!

-Another thing that sets these chocolate chip cookies apart is that I use two different kinds of chocolate chips to give it a little extra flavor boost.
-One half milk chocolate chips and one half mini semi sweet chips are the perfect combination.
-I love having the big chunks of milk chocolate mixed with the tiny little semi sweet bits throughout the whole cookie.
+Another thing that sets these chewy chocolate chip cookies apart is that I use two different kinds of chocolate chips to give it a little extra flavor boost.
+One half milk chocolate chips and one half mini semi-sweet chips are the perfect combination.
+I love having the big chunks of milk chocolate mixed with the tiny little semi-sweet bits throughout the whole cookie.

-- 1 C mini semi sweet chocolate chips
+- 1 cup mini semi sweet chocolate chips

 - Whisk together flour, baking powder, baking soda, and salt in a medium sized bowl.
 Set aside.

 - In a separate bowl, cream butter with the sugars until smooth.
 Add each egg individually, beating between each addition, then add vanilla.

 - Gradually add in flour mixture, mixing until just combined and no dry spots remain-- the dough will be stiff.
 Stir in chocolate chips.